Financial Aid Office - Student Financial Aid - Lake Land College, Mattoon Illinois

 You can now check the status of your FAFSA application and documents on the Hub.
 Simply log in, and click on "Status and Documents" from the Financial Aid menu.
 Awards can also be viewed there.

 Important financial aid updates and information is being sent via LLC e-mail.
 Be sure to check it regularly!

 Get Your Refund Faster!

 Sign up for Direct Deposit!
-Log on to IRIS, click on Student Refunds-Bank Info under the Financial Information menu, and enter your info.
+Log in to the Hub, click on Student Refunds-Bank Info under the Financial Information menu, and enter your info.